 Manfrotto isn’t the only maker of articulating arms (Kupo also makes one just like this) and if you’re on a budget I’ve seen some available at a discount in the used department of some stores.
 By itself it doesn’t look like much.
 In fact, it’s just about useless without a few accessories.
 In the picture above you can see the Magic Arm (on top), a camera plate (lower left) and a studio clamp.
 Together these three pieces of gear cost me about $125.
 I have a few other accessories I use with my Magic Arm but these three items seem to get the most use.

 Using the Magic Arm starts with a studio clamp.
 I use a LumoPro LP653 studio clamp that cost me less than $20 but almost every manufacturer of grip equipment sells a studio clamp.
 You can attach it to round surfaces like pipes or light stands or you can attach the (included) flat surface adapter to clamp onto book shelves, tables or counter tops.
 Here’s a closer look at my Studio clamp.

 With your studio clamp mounted you simply attach the Magic Arm to your studio clamp.
 Here’s a look at where the magic arm connects to the studio clamp:

-Now you can attach your camera (or a flash or other accessory) to the Magic Magic Arm.
+Now you can attach your camera (or a flash or other accessory) to the Manfrotto Magic Arm.
 Loosen the arm to make an adjustment and then tighten it back up to lock it in place.
 Now you’re ready to start getting some unique shots.

 The Magic Arm in Action